Oprah's Anti-war series: Anti-Americanism – Why Do So Many Dislike the U.S.?

 “Anti-Americanism - Why Do So Many Dislike the U.S.?” was the final installment in Winfrey's anti-war series.
 It aired on March 18, in the immediate aftermath of Bush’s 48-hour speech and just two days before the war began.
 The show explored whether, if America won a war with Iraq, it might lose something bigger.

-The show was strongly condemned by proponents of the war like Townhall.com’s Ben Shapiro, who criticized Winfrey for only including anti-Bush guests such as the anti-war Fawaz Gerges and Thomas Friedman.
-He also criticized Winfrey for showing bias during the show:
+The show was strongly condemned by proponents of the war like Townhall.com’s Ben Shapiro, who criticized Winfrey for showing bias during the show and featuring only anti-Bush, anti-war guests including Fawaz Gerges and Thomas Friedman.
+Shapiro said:

 Steve Perry of Minneapolis/St. Paul City Pages praised the show, writing:

 Also praising the show for its "amazing perspective" was The Globe and Mail's television critic John Doyle, who noted that "at a time when the consensus in American television is that everybody should pull together and support the men and women in the U.S. military, what Oprah Winfrey did was outright subversion."

 Gerges told Winfrey’s audience that although war was very imminent, he felt a responsibility to express his dissent right up to the last minute.

 A few months after the show aired, anti-war activist Michael Moore publicly begged Winfrey to run for president.